 DNOs should use the latest version of the RIIO-ED1 CBA Tool for each of the activities reported in column C. Where the RIIO-ED1 CBA Tool cannot be used to justify an activity, DNOs should explain why and provide evidence for how they have derived the equivalent figures for the worksheet.
 The most up-to-date CBA for each activity reported in the Regulatory Year under report must be submitted.

 Ofgem's version 4 CBA from the RIIO-ED1 business plan submissions was used.
 This is understood to be Ofgem's current version.

-All CBAs show a positive benefit over 45 years as shown in the table below.
+All CBAs show a positive benefit over 45 years.